Hybrid bounds for the sup-norm of automorphic forms in higher rank: Division algebras and arithmetic subgroups of

 For the groups of norms, we note that $\mathbb{Z}_p^\times \subset \mathcal{O}^\times$, and so $(\mathbb{Z}_p^\times)^n \leq \operatorname{nr}(\mathcal{O}^\times) \leq \mathbb{Z}_p^\times$.
 Now $[ \mathbb{Z}_p^\times : \mathbb{Z}_p^\times)^n] \ll n$ by Korollar 5.8 in \cite{neukirch}.
 This contributes to the global index by $n^{\omega(N)} \ll_n d(N) \ll N^\varepsilon$, where $\omega(N)$ is the number of different primes dividing the level $N$, $d(N)$ is the number of divisors of $N$, and $\varepsilon$ is any positive real number.
 This completes the proof of Lemma \ref{lemma-index}.

 A similar argument, taking into account all of the different embeddings, would also apply for division algebras over number fields.
-Since we are only interested in quaternion algebras for totally real number fields, we simply note an approximate version of Main Theorem 39.1.8 in \cite{voight}.
+Since we are only interested in quaternion algebras for totally real number fields, we simply note an approximate version of Main Theorem 39.1.8 in \cite{voight} (it is given for locally norm-maximal orders; see Remark 39.1.12 for the general case, which is the same observation we make in the previous paragraph).
 Let $F$ be a totally real number field with ring of integers $\mathfrak{o}_F$.
 In this case, we recall that the discriminant $\disc(\mathcal{O})$ is an $\mathfrak{o}_F$-ideal and we denote by $N_F(\disc(\mathcal{O}))$ its norm.

 \begin{proposition} Let $A$ be an indefinite quaternion algebra over $F$ and let $\mathcal{O}$ be an order in $A$.
 Then $\vol (\mathcal{O}^1 \backslash \mathfrak{h}^2) = N_F (\disc(\mathcal{O}))^{1/2+o(1)}$, where the implicit constant depends on $F$. \end{proposition}